c0d3x-software/reactful/ROADMAP.md

  - high-order function decorator
  - kickistart | : proof of concept
  - presentation | : remake
+ - error handler must be exception only, not invalids
+ - support to React native

 ## △ | Warnings